-(a) Administration of Corporate Secretary
+(a) Administration by Secretary

-The day-to-day administration of the Policy will be carried out by David Ure.
+The day-to-day administration of the Policy will be carried out by Mercer's Secretary.
 If you have any questions concerning the interpretation of the Policy, you should direct your questions to him.

 (b) Confidentiality of Policy Decisions